khudgins/documentation/automation/overview/second_region.rst

 Adding a Second Region
 ----------------------

-enStratus will prompt the user to add a launch configuration for the newly added region.
+Enstratius will prompt the user to add a launch configuration for the newly added region.

-No other conifguration changes need to be made since enStratus decouples the service concept from the launch configuration.
+No other conifguration changes need to be made since Enstratius decouples the service concept from the launch configuration.

 .. figure:: ./images/deployment6.png